 - Religion and Philosophy

-The Unscriptural Promotion of Professional Religious Titles in the Church System
+The Promotion of Professional Religious Titles in the Church System

-The modern church is full of men with professional titles.
-In fact, when you greet them within the church building or see them around town, they like to be called Doctor, Pastor, Rabbi, Father, Reverend, Bishop, Apostle, Pastor, etc. These vocational titles that these particular men and woman have do not come from God.
-They are used as distinctions amongst those who are deemed more prominent than others within the religious church institution who are considered the religious authorities pertaining to the matters of God.
+The modern church system is full of men with professional titles.
+In fact, when you greet them within the church building or see them around town, they like to be called, 'Doctor,' 'Pastor,' 'Rabbi,' 'Father,' 'Reverend,' 'Bishop,' 'Apostle,' etc. These vocational titles are used as distinctions amongst those who are deemed to be more prominent or more spiritual pertaining to the matters of God.
 Many who have these esteemed and exalted ecclesiastical titles would be offended if you called them by their first name without having their title before it.

-Many of these esteemed men and women promote and market their religious wares with their titles placed upon them.
-Without their titles on their special religious products, they would not be rightly given the validation that is needed to sell their brand of Gospel and to be considered someone who was learned in the theological seminaries of men.
+Many of these esteemed men and women promote and market their religious wares with their titles placed before their names.
+Without their titles on their religious products, they would not be rightly given the validation that is needed to sell their Gospel wares.

 Are Titles a Necessity?